Nikle History, Family Crest & Coats of Arms

-England in the wave of migration after the Norman Conquest of 1066.
+The ancestors of the Nikle family first reached the shores of England in the wave of migration after the Norman Conquest of 1066.
 Their name is derived from the given name Nicholas.
 Nicholas derives from the Greek Nikolaos, which is made up of the words nikan, meaning to conquer, and laos, meaning people.
-CITATION[CLOSE]

 Early Origins of the Nikle family